gisquick/gisquick-doc/docs/installation/user-management.rst

    $ workon gisquick
    $ python $HOME/deploy/www/manage.py shell

+.. _vagrant-user:

+.. note:: Virtual server provided by Vagrant comes with predefined ``vagrant`` user account.
+This account can be used for testing purposes.
+Password for this account is the same as the name, ie. *vagrant*.

 When running Gisquick by Docker containers, see :doc:`docker`, at first Django app docker container must be identified.
 The following command will also enter Django shell.